horoiwa/optga/README.rst

 .. image:: https://img.shields.io/badge/license-MIT-blue
     :target: https://spdx.org/licenses/MIT

-**Finding out optimal inputs of your machine learning model in order to balance multipule objective variables in trade-off relationship**
+**Finding out pareto-optimum inputs of your machine learning model in order to balance multipule target variables in trade-off relationship**

 Overview
 ========

+Real world machine learning projects in **scientific problems** often have two or more target variables in trade-off relationship.

+For example:

+* Speed and fuel efficiency in automobiles.

+* Lower voltage and higher capacity in Li-ion batteries.

+* Wing weight and lift in aircrafts

+* Permeability and selectivity in polymer membranes

-Optga is a framework to find out optimal input of your machine learning model in order to achieve desired outcomes.
+After you have successfully built predictive models for each target property, Optga finds out pareto-optimum inputs of your machine learning models in order to help with dicision making and achieve desired outcomes.

-Especially useful when one input two or more objective variables.

-Such situation is often the case in **scientific problems**, including novel materials development.

-    *Our dataset has three obejctive variables; Y1, Y2, and Y3.
-    Fortunately, they are well predicted by machine learing models.*

-    *Then, how can we optimize these objective variables simultaneously?*

 Key features
 ============

-* Rapid multi-objective optimization by genetic algorithm (NSGA2)

 * Support constraints specific to machine learning inputs.
   (e.g. Onehot constraint)

+* Rapid multi-objective optimization by genetic algorithm (NSGA2)

 * Easy user interface